Professor of Political Science. Ph.D., Northwestern University, 1984.

 - "The Political Origins of Coordinated Capitalism: Business Organization, Party Systems, and the State in the Age of Innocence."
 American Political Science Review (May 2008). (with Cathie Jo Martin)

 - "Tax Policy in an Era of Internationalization: An Assessment of a Conditional Diffusion Model of the Spread of Neoliberalism."
 International Organization November 2006.
-A modified version of this paper is also forthcoming (2007) in The Diffusion of Neoliberalism, eds., Beth Simmons, Frank Dobbin, and Geoff Garrett, Cambridge University Press.
+A modified version of this paper also appeared in The Diffusion of Neoliberalism, eds., Beth Simmons, Frank Dobbin, and Geoff Garrett, Cambridge University Press, 2008.

 - "Succumbing to Peer Pressure: European Coordination of Labour Market Policies and Domestic Policy Change."
 Paper presented at the 2012 Annual Meetings of the American Political Science Association, August 30 - September 2, New Orleans. (with Olaf van Vliet)